1967 Kennedy Half Dollar Value (2026 Guide): Errors List & No Mint Mark Worth

 The Obverse Of The 1967 Half Dollar

 Gilroy Roberts designed the obverse with a dignified left-facing portrait of President Kennedy.
-The word “LIBERTY” appears above his head, while “IN GOD WE TRUST” is split on either side of his neck.
-The year “1967” is positioned below the portrait, creating a balanced and respectful presidential tribute.
+The word “LIBERTY” arcs above his head, while “IN GOD WE TRUST” appears on either side of his neck.
+The year “1967” sits below the portrait, and — crucially — no mint mark appears anywhere on this face.

 The Reverse Of The 1967 Half Dollar